Exciting engineering challenges with great prizes

 • Simonr

-Simonr almost 11 years ago
+Simonr over 11 years ago

 Since the chassis has to be made from folded Aluminium, do you want the full sheet metal development of the parts (easy in Solidworks) or just 3D 'shells' and you will figure out how to fold it from sheet?